Martlgap/FaceIDLight/README.md

 You can select your own directory for gallery-images (*.png and *.jpg images are supported) by simply add a keyword argument to the Demonstrator Class: `Demonstrator(gal_dir=<full-path-to-your-gallery>)`

+You might change the webcam address ID.
+Do so via selecting a certain number for stream id:
+`Demonstrator(stream_id=<-1, 0, 1, 2, ...>)`

 Test the face-identification by simply holding a foto into camera.
 The provided sample_gallery includes images
 from: (Andrew_Caldecott, Anja_Paerson, Choi_Sung-hong, Elizabeth_Schumacher,
 Eva_Amurri, Jim_OBrien, Raul_Ibanez, Rubens_Barrichello, Takahiro_Mori)

+Press "q" to close the Demo.
+(Window has to be selected)

 ## Acknowledgement
 - Thanks to Iván de Paz Centeno for his [implementation](https://github.com/ipazc/mtcnn)